tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/development-tools.md

 kt: 3290
 ---

-# Development Tools for AEM Projects
+# Set up Development Tools for AEM Projects

 Adobe Experience Manager (AEM) development requires a minimal set of development tooling to be installed and set up on the developer machine.
 These tools support the development and building of AEM Projects.